 (Main Menu Page For All Blogs )

 The stated purpose of Singleton and Johnson's enterprise was to lure Negroes to Kansas, though they were also interested in making a profit (they charged $5.00 a person for their expedition).
 Singleton’s main desire, however, seemed to be more dedicated to creating an all-Negro colony, where Negroes could own their own land, be free from the American and be self-reliant.
 As to why Singleton wanted such a thing, he, along with probably most of his people, were apparently frustrated (angered?) by the prevailing attitude among white people after the Civil War ended, which was to require the Negro race, being a free and distinct people, to have separate living arrangements, and require the Negro men to provide for their families as well as for the wants and needs of their people.
 This prevailing attitude among the white populace, however, was not unusual nor was it in any way intended to be pejorative.
-That is, a "distinct" people (distinct racially, linguistically or religiously from another people), the construct of human history demonstrated, were required to provide for their own group i.e. their own people... and provide for themselves within the structure and confines of their own group --to create self-reliance.
-Of course, for Negro men, particularly those who were former slaves, becoming leaders and providers for their people, this was a edification process that was going to take some time.
+That is, a 'distinct' people (distinct racially, linguistically or religiously from another people), the construct of human nature, as demonstrated throughout human history, required males to provide their own group i.e. their own people.
+And provide for themselves within the structure and confines of their own group --to create self-reliance.
+Of course for Negro men, particularly those who were former slaves, becoming leaders and providers for their people, this was a edification process that was going to take some time.

 On Sept.
 5th, 1877, Singleton's expedition finally left for Kansas with a total of 73 people.
 They eventually wound up in a place called Dunlap, which was originally part of an Indian reservation that had been seized by the U.S. government and then subsequently given to Singleton and his people as part of the Homestead Act.